coruzzilab/connectf_react/src/components/citations/citations.md

 ### If You Use ConnecTF In Your Own Work, Please Cite Us:

-- Brooks, M.D., Juang C.-L., Katari, M., Tuteja, R., Coruzzi, G.M., ConnecTF: A repository and tool for analyzing and integrating transcription factor regulation data.
+- Brooks, M.D., C.-L. Juang, M. Katari, R. Tuteja, and G.M.
+Coruzzi, ConnecTF: A repository and tool for analyzing and integrating transcription factor regulation data.
 (In preparation)

 ### Data Sources